JuliaLang/julia/doc/manual/constructors.rst

     julia> Point(x::Real, y::Real) = Point(promote(x,y)...);

-The ``promote`` function converts all its arguments to a common type — in this case ``Float64``.
+The :func:`promote` function converts all its arguments to a common type — in this case ``Float64``.
 With this method definition, the ``Point`` constructor promotes its arguments the same way that numeric operators like ``+`` do, and works for all kinds of real numbers: